hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 **Why do we need an extra partSize field?**

 For optimization, it is assumed that partData is allocated only once on the client side.
-So we need another field to indicate the number of bytes to be read in this buffer
+So we need another field to indicate the number of bytes to be read from this buffer

 Upon reception of uploadJobMultipart, various checks are performed on the message and current session.
 If any of them fail, a **JetException** is thrown.
-If all is well, message is processed.
+If the message can be validated, it is processed.
 Some checks are
 - Validate partData.length is positive
 - Validate partSize field is positive
 - Validate partSize == partData.length
-- Validate currentPart is not >= receivedCurrentPart
+- Validate currentPart is not >= receivedCurrentPart - A message from the past
-- Validate currentPart + 1 is not different from receivedCurrentPart
+- Validate currentPart + 1 is not different from receivedCurrentPart - A message from the future.
+This also means that a duplicate message will be rejected and upload operation will fail.
 - Validate totalPart != 0 && totalPart != receivedTotalPart
 - Validate checksum
--
-If it is the first message a new temporary file is created.
-Then the partSize bytes of partData byte[] is appended to this file
+Upon reception of the first message a new temporary file is created.
+For every message the partData byte[] is appended to this file.
+The length of partData field is specified by the partSize field
   When all the parts are complete, a new job is started using HazelcastBootstrap.executeJar() call.
-When the job starts, the jar is loaded into memory and it is not possible to delete it anymore, because it is in use.

 The uploadJobMultipart by default allocates a buffer of 10_000_000 bytes.
-The size of the buffer can be controlled by **hazelcast.jobupload.partsize** system property.
+The size of the buffer can be controlled by **ClientProperty.JOB_UPLOAD_PART_SIZE** property.
 So clients that want to allocate less memory may prefer to send a bigger total number of messages

 HazelcastBootstrap was designed to work only by the **hz-client command**.
 With this PR it is modified to work on the server side.
 However, it is still a singleton.

-If any exception is thrown by the server or client fails to finish the upload sequence, a timer in JetServiceBackend cleans the expired JobUploadStore items and deletes the temporary file
+If an exception is thrown by the server the upload operation fails.
+A timer in JetServiceBackend cleans the expired JobUploadStore items and deletes the temporary file

 ### Testing Criteria

 Describe testing approach to developed functionality
-- Stress tests need to be performed with big jars or small upload buffer size
+- Unit tests are testing the functionality at class level
+- A stress test is uploading jobs in parallel

 ### Other Artifacts